 It starts with creating a detailed picture of the current situation, for example:

 Create a list of the problems and needs identified in step one.
-Include everything from training, to workflows, to technology.
+Include everything from training and workflows to technology.
 Get input from sales and marketing team members.
 Now’s the time to compare notes on what’s working, what team members need to be effective, and how to improve communication and coordination.

 Some examples of alignment in practice include the following: